instafluff/WayfinderJS/README.md

-# SunstoneJS
+# WayfinderJS
-Path Finding Made Easy!
+A Sunstone in Javascript!
+Path Finding Made Easy.
 Comfiest way to navigate through mazes!